dosipod/SrWiki/Digital-Microphone-Hookup.md

 | VDD | 3V3 | VDD | 3.3V | power don't use 5V!
 | GND | GND | GND | Gnd | ground, 0V

-The ESP32 pins are just examples.
-In fact **any** available GPIO can be used for I²S.
+ESP32 pins in the table are just examples.
+In fact **any** available GPIO can be used for I²S on ESP32.

 See also &rArr; [Sound setting examples for common microphones](https://github.com/atuline/WLED/wiki/First-Time-Setup#sound-settings-getting-started-with-common-microphones)